Written By: Zach Langer

 A Showcase of Denver Independence

-3rd Space Brings in the Closer and art: Aquop32
+3rd Space Brings in the Closer: Aquop32

-When 3rd Space Entertainment heard Dizzy was hitting Denver, they knew immediately who needed to set the tone — Aquop32, the city’s premier headline primer.
+When 3rd Space Entertainment heard Dizzy was hitting Denver, they immediately knew who needed to set the tone — Aquop32, the city’s premier headline primer.

 By the time they left the stage, the crowd wasn’t just hyped — they were ready.

-Live Art, Real Time
+Live Art in Real Time

 “Painting live at the Dizzy Wright show was unreal.
 The energy, the crowd, the whole vibe just flowed.
 Meeting Dizzy was awesome and I’m glad he vibed with the painting.
 Nights like that remind me why I do what I do.”